 Why it's done

 As you get older, your skin changes and becomes looser.
-In addition to aging, sun damage, fluctuations in weight and genetic factors can contribute to poor skin elasticity.
-This can cause your buttocks, as well as other parts of your body, to sag.
+In addition, sun damage, fluctuations in weight and genetic factors can contribute to poor skin elasticity.
+These factors can cause your buttocks, as well as other parts of your body, to sag.

 A buttock lift is typically done in combination with other body contouring procedures.
 You might consider a buttock lift if you: